Recommend Copywrighting & Creative Communications

 Who benefits most from my help

-Anyone who needs big ideas; anyone with a creative challenge they’re ready to hand over responsibility for completing, especially:
+Anyone who needs big ideas from a multi-faceted, reliable pair of hands; anyone with a creative challenge they’re ready to hand over responsibility for completing, especially:

-- Market-leading businesses and operations, whether it’s business-to-business or business-to-consumer
+- Market-leading businesses and operations, especially business-to-business, but also business-to-consumer

 - Creative agencies who don’t have my skills in-house, need some fresh thinking, or who are just too busy and need a hand